paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 **Parameters**:

-- `runtimeUpdates`: A boolean indicating whether the events should report changes to the runtime.
+- `withRuntime`: A boolean indicating whether the events should report changes to the runtime.

 **Return value**: String containing an opaque value representing the subscription.